 LAD is a serious disorder, and if left untreated, affected kittens rarely reach adulthood.
 Intensive long-term antimicrobial therapies and, in some cases, bone marrow transplantation have been found to be successful (Bauer et al, 2017).
 Note: It is not recommended to breed the carriers of the mutation in order to prevent the progression of the condition to offspring.

-Like many other immunodeficiency disorders, LAD is a very challenging and detrimental genetic disease.
+Like many other immunodeficiency disorders, leukocyte adhesion deficiency is a very challenging and detrimental genetic disease.
 Luckily, it is possible to successfully treat and control LAD in cats as long as the diagnosis is accomplished correctly and in a timely manner.
-Not

 1. Amin Aanout, M. (1990).
 Structure and Function of the Leukocyte Adhesion Molecules CD11/CD18.
 Blood 75 (5): 1037–1050.